 The operations, maintenance, and replacement costs incurred by the District to collect, treat, and dispose of the domestic wastes, process wastes, industrial wastes, and other wastes of the User.
 The User Charge includes the administrative costs for the District's Sewage and Waste Control Ordinance and User Charge Ordinance.
-The User Charge of any User shall be directly proportional to its use of the District's sewage treatment, collection and disposal services when compared to the total operations, maintenance, and replacement costs incurred by the District in providing the same services to all Users in the District's jurisdiction.
+The User Charge of any User shall be directly proportional to its use of the District's sewage treatment, collection and disposal services when compared to the total operations, maintenance, and replacement costs incurred by the District's jurisdiction.
 A User Charge is a fee, not a tax; therefore, Tax-Exempt Users are not exempt from paying User Charges.